 Archbold Biological Station has a record of leadership in environmental education at LEEF.
 Former Archbold educators, Nancy Deyrup and Rick Lavoy, served with LEEF in earlier years.
 Dustin Angell now serves as the President Elect of LEEF and participates in conferences with several professional organizations each year, sometimes presenting Archbold’s work with the Highlands County community.
 His past presentations included a talk on the unique partnership between Delray Plants and Archbold, who together, craft a special summer day-camp for the children of Delray’s employees.
 “Things are really exciting at LEEF right now,” states Dustin.
 The organization, founded in 1981, runs on the volunteer work of its members, and is now hiring its first Project Coordinator.
 “We have some big plans and need a Project Coordinator.
 For example, we are developing an environmental literacy plan targeted at getting school teachers more science training and increasing the collaboration between school districts and informal education organizations like nature centers and zoos.”

 Florida’s environmental educators are now joining with other southeastern groups.
-Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, and Tennessee banded together to form the Southeastern Environmental Education Alliance (SEEA) in 2013.
+Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, and Tennessee have banded together to form the Southeastern Environmental Education Alliance (SEEA).
 Angell will be attending the 2017 SEEA conference in Buford, Georgia.
-“Florida is hosting next year, so I will be taking notes.
+“Florida is hosting the 6th Annual SEEA Conference next year, so I will be taking notes.
 I’m looking forward to showing off Highlands County’s beautiful wild places and demonstrating the high quality of environmental education happening here and elsewhere in our state.”